foureyes/csci-ua.0060-fall2020-001/slides/mongo/aggregation.md

 <section markdown="block">
 ## A More Complicated `$project`

-__Now let's try creating an arbitrary complex expression by nesting a split within an arrayElemenAt__ &Rarr;
+__Now let's try creating an arbitrary complex expression by nesting a split within an arrayElemenAt__ &rarr;

 The following breaks up the `Job Category` field and retrieves the first element {:.fragment}